Bhangar II: Healthcare

 Certain areas of the South 24 Parganas district have been identified where ground water is affected by Arsenic Contamination.
 High levels of arsenic in ground water were found in twelve CD blocks of the district.
 Water samples collected from tubewells in the affected places contained arsenic above the normal level (10 micrograms per litre as specified by the World Health Organization).
 The affected CD blocks are Baruipur, Bhangar I, Bhangar II, Bishnupur I, Bishnupur II, Basanti, Budge Budge II, Canning I, Canning II, Sonarpur, Magrahat II and Jaynagar I.

 In 2014, the Bhangar II CD block had 1 rural hospital, 2 primary health centres and 6 private nursing homes with total 75 beds and 12 doctors (excluding private bodies).
 It had 28 family welfare subcentres.
 1,583 patients were treated indoor and 103,641 patients were treated outdoor in the hospitals, health centres and subcentres of the CD block.
-Block Medical Officer of Health Dr. Hiranmoy Bose, WBPHAS is the overall in-charge and head of the department of Health and Family Welfare in Bhangar II.
-He has assumed his official charges on 28 August 2020.